Ukraine latest: Russia concerned by uptick in fighting | DW | 18.02.2022

 Ukraine's defense minister on Friday said there was no plan for the country's armed forces to attack eastern separatists or launch an operation to reclaim the Russian-annexed peninsula of Crimea.

-Oleksiy Reznikov told parliament that Ukraine would refrain from giving Russia any reason to attack its western neighbour.
+Oleksiy Reznikov told parliament that Ukraine would refrain from giving Russia any reason to attack its neighbor.

 "Ukraine is stepping up its defenses.
 Our mission is not to do any of the things the Russians are trying to provoke us into doing.
 We have to push back but keep a cool head," he said.